What to Wear

-What to wear for your photos depends entirely upon your style.
+What to wear for your family photos depends entirely upon your style.
 Individual style speaks volumes about a person and everyone in the photo should reflect their own unique style.

 If you are visiting for a maternity session, please leave the belly band at home.
-If your pants have a built in panel, please be sure to fold them down yoga pant style for the session.
+If you are wearing pants that have a built in panel, please be sure to fold them down yoga pant style for the session.

 I always advise opting for clothes with a shape to flatter your body, make you feel comfortable, and choose great colors you love.